Managing Endometriosis: The Options Post-Diagnosis

 When you are diagnosed with endometriosis, hormone treatment is a common avenue your GP or specialist will lead you down, in addition to those all-important painkillers.

-The lining of your womb consists of cells that respond to your sex hormones that rise and fall throughout your cycle causing the lining to thicken, break down and bleed.
-In those that have endometriosis, similar cells also exist outside of the womb (usually in the abdomen) which also bleed during your period.
-This bleeding cause inflammation, scarring and could also cause your organs to bind together – the cause behind your chronic pain.
+The lining of your womb consists of cells that respond to your sex hormones, particularly oestrogen and progesterone, that rise and fall throughout your cycle causing the lining to thicken, break down and bleed.
+For those who have endometriosis, similar cells also exist outside of the womb (usually in the abdomen) which also bleed during your period.
+This bleeding causes inflammation, scarring and could also cause your organs to bind together, leading to chronic pain.

-The aim of hormone treatment is to reduce or stop this bleeding so that these results are either reduced or stopped completely.
+The aim of hormone treatment is to maintain low levels of oestrogen in the body, as oestrogen has been found to encourage the growth of endometrial tissue.
+Hormone therapy can help reduce heavy flow or even stop periods and therefore improve symptoms.
 Whilst most endo warriors find that hormonal treatment reduces their symptoms, it is not a permanent fix to manage endometriosis.

 Different types of hormonal treatment used to manage endometriosis include: